Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Probability-and-Stats/probability_statistics.md

 # Random variables #

 Random variables are often introduced introductory probability courses and in introductory statistics courses.
-You will find a brief version of this in Chapter 4 of {cite}`Law:13` provides a fast-paced overview of the topic.
-These notes are based on several sources, including that book, but also on {cite}`Taylor:84,Law:13` and the Wikipedia.
+This section is based on {cite}`Taylor:84,Law:13` and articles from the Wikipedia.
 We cover the following topics:

 -  Random variables
 -  The distribution function of a real-valued random variable